jackalcooper/bucklescript-tea-brunch-skeleton/README.md

 This is a brunch skeleton for [bucklescript-tea](https://github.com/OvermindDL1/bucklescript-tea).

+## Notice
+This might not work on Windows due to my lack of experience.
+Please help if you are on Windows doing development.

 ## Installation

 Clone this repo manually or use `brunch new dir -s bs-tea`